-ESPN’s Adam Schefter reported in January that the 2018 NFL MVP could receive a record-breaking $200 million contract extension after the 2019 season, which would be far-and-away the most money in NFL history.
+ESPN’s Adam Schefter reported back in January that the 2018 NFL MVP could receive a record-breaking $200 million contract extension, which would be far-and-away the most money in NFL history.

 Aside from baseball’s outrageous deals, only three athletes in major American sports have signed contracts that large: Houston Rockets teammates James Harden and Russell Westbrook, plus Golden State Warriors superstar Stephen Curry.

 In my mind, there’s one question: Is Patrick Mahomes actually worth $200 million?

 Mahomes was born to be a professional athlete.
 His father is former MLB pitcher Pat Mahomes, who played a long, grinding career spanning almost two decades, which taught his son work ethic that few athletes learn at a young age.

 “You don’t get to see that people really have to work hard to become as good as they are,” Patrick Mahomes II told The Kansas City Star.
 “So, for me seeing that as a young age as I’ve grown up, has shown me that I have to work just as hard to get to that level.”

 Mahomes was named MaxPreps Male Athlete of the Year after dominating for Whitehouse High School just outside Tyler, Texas.
 As a senior, Mahomes put up 5,500 yards and 65 touchdown passes on the football field, a 93 mph fastball and .450 batting average on the baseball diamond, then added 19 points and eight rebounds per game on the basketball floor for good measure.
 He was selected by the Detroit Tigers in the 37th round, but opted to head for Texas Tech University.